Steamboat Ditch: Ownership

 The Steamboat Canal and adjacent access road are now of mixed ownership among private landowners, homeowner associations, public utilities, private corporations, and state, city, county, and federal governments.
 The Steamboat Canal & Irrigation Co. has an irrigation easement to transport water through the ditch during the growing season.

 Recreational use

 Large sections of the access road have remained open to the public since the canal's construction and have come to act as a de facto trail and urban green space.
 It is used by runners, walkers, bicycle riders, dog walkers, and bird watchers on a daily basis.
 However, owners of portions of the access road have for decades prohibited public access to their private property.

+2021 pipeline proposal

+In 2021, a proposal by the Washoe County Water Conservation District and the USDA's Natural Resources Conservation Service to replace a 14-mile stretch of the canal with an enclosed pipeline drew significant public opposition.
+Critics argued the project would eliminate open green space and harm the wildlife corridor.
+The Sierra Club's Great Basin Group described the access road as "one of the largest recreation resources in the Truckee Meadows."
+Following more than 1,500 emails and 150 voicemails submitted in opposition, the agencies formally terminated the initial environmental review in March 2021 to re-evaluate the project's feasibility and scope.

+Residents opposing the pipeline proposal argued that the open ditch supports local wildlife and mature trees.
+One resident noted the water "provides nutrients and sustenance to all the old growth trees in the neighborhood, and all the wildlife we have in the area," expressing concern that enclosing the canal would eliminate these ecological benefits.

 Ecology

 Observed species

 Hundreds of plant and animal species have been observed along the Steamboat Ditch Trail.
 The ditch serves as an important water source during the summer months, when it carries irrigation water through the relatively inhospitable northwestern Great Basin Desert climate.